 Swiss law allows our shareholders to authorize share capital that can be issued by the board of directors without additional shareholder approval.
 This authorization is limited to 50% of the existing registered share capital and must be renewed by the shareholders every two years.
-Additionally, subject to specified exceptions, Swiss law grants preemptive rights to existing shareholders to subscribe to any new issuance of shares.
+Additionally, subject to specified exceptions, Swiss law grants pre-emptive subscription rights to existing shareholders to subscribe to any new issuance of shares.
 Swiss law also does not provide as much flexibility in the various terms that can attach to different classes of shares as the laws of some other jurisdictions.
 Swiss law also reserves for approval by shareholders certain corporate actions over which a board of directors would have authority in some other jurisdictions.
 For example, dividends must be approved by shareholders.
 These Swiss law requirements relating to our capital management may limit our flexibility, and situations may arise where greater flexibility would have provided substantial benefits to our shareholders.

 Under Swiss law, a Swiss corporation may pay dividends only if the corporation has sufficient distributable profits from previous fiscal years, or if the corporation has distributable reserves, each as evidenced by its audited statutory balance sheet.
 Freely distributable reserves are generally booked either as "free reserves" or as "capital contributions" (apports de capital, contributions received from shareholders) in the "reserve from capital contributions."

-Distributions may be made out of registered share capital-the aggregate par value of a company's registered shares-only by way of a capital reduction.
-As of the date of the Distribution, we expect the Company to have CHF of qualifying capital contributions and CHF of registered share capital on its audited statutory balance sheet.
-We expect the aggregate of these amounts (less the minimum registered share capital of CHF 100,000) to represent the amount available for future dividends or capital reductions on a Swiss withholding tax-free basis.
-We will not be able to pay dividends or make other distributions to shareholders on a Swiss withholding tax-free basis in excess of that amount unless the Company increases its share capital or its reserves form capital contributions.
+Distributions may be made out of issued share capital-the aggregate nominal value of a company's issued shares-only by way of a capital reduction.
+Upon completion of this offering, we expect the Company to have CHF of qualifying capital contributions and CHF of registered share capital common shares each with a nominal value of CHF 0.02 and no preferred shares) on its audited statutory balance sheet.
+The number (consisting of of common shares referred to in the preceding sentence includes remaining common shares from the 5,300,000 common shares issued in the CS AG Share Issuance.
+We expect the aggregate of these amounts (less the minimum issued share capital and legal reserve of together CHF 150,000) to represent the amount available for future dividends or capital reductions on a Swiss withholding tax-free basis.
+We will not be able to pay dividends or make other distributions to shareholders on a Swiss withholding tax-free basis in excess of that amount unless the Company increases its share capital or its reserves from capital contributions.
 We would also be able to pay dividends out of distributable profits or freely distributable reserves but such dividends would be subject to Swiss withholding taxes.
-There can be no assurance that we will have sufficient distributable profits, free reserves, reserves from capital contributions or registered share capital to pay a dividend or effect a capital reduction, that our shareholders will approve dividends or capital reductions proposed by us or that we will be able to meet the other legal requirements for dividend payments or distributions as a result of capital reductions.
+There can be no assurance that we will have sufficient distributable profits, free reserves, reserves from capital contributions or registered share capital to pay a dividend or effect a capital reduction, that our shareholders will approve dividends or capital reductions proposed by us, or that we will be able to meet the other legal requirements for dividend payments or distributions as a result of capital reductions.